-Student 1098-T tax forms are currently available online and will be mailed soon by ACS Education Services.
-ACS Education Services is the third-party vendor that prints and mails these forms for the college.
-Our students’ 1098-T forms are available on the ACS secure website at www.1098T.com.
-Students may access their financial information and print copies of their 1098-Ts for 2014 through 2016 from this website.
-Call 843.574.6804 with additional questions about the amounts reported.
+Student 1098-T tax forms are currently available online, and will be mailed soon by TAB Services.
+TAB Services is the third-party vendor that prints and mails these forms for the college.
+Our students’ 1098-T forms are available on the TAB secure website at www.tsc1098t.com Students may access their financial information and print copies of their 1098-Ts for 2017 from this website.
+Email firstname.lastname@example.org or call 843.574.6804 with additional questions about the amounts reported.

 What does the student do with this information?